Harsha731/Leet-Code/leetcode/219/README.md

         unordered_map<int, int> m;
         for (int i = 0; i < A.size(); ++i) {
             if (m.count(A[i]) && i - m[A[i]] <= k) return true;
-            m[A[i]] = i;
+            // If it is already present, don't update with the new index, simply check m[A[i]] = i;
         }
         return false;